MananM2m/Banking-application/README.md

 The bank.java class stores all usernames and passwords, and an array of people.
 This array stores People objects, each with its unique id - its index.

 The People.java class represents one person.

+The bank.exe has to be downloaded to run and is the entire application packaged.